Text consolidated by Valsts valodas centrs (State

 execution of a goods-money (also clearing) transaction.

-(21) A permit to apply the direct tax reliefs may
+(21) The permit to apply the direct tax reliefs may

-be granted to a Rēzekne Special Economic Zone capital company, a
+be granted to a capital company of the Rēzekne Special Economic

-conditions referred to in Paragraph two of this Section and has
+the conditions of Paragraph two of this Section and which have

 Paragraph two, Clause 6, Sub-clause "a" or "b" of this Law.

-(3) Permit to apply the direct tax reliefs shall no longer be
+(3) The permit to apply the direct tax reliefs shall no longer

-in effect if at least one of the following conditions exists:
+be in effect if at least one of the following conditions

 1) the term of operation of the special economic zone has